"What's it all about?"

 celebrate creativity--the creativity . . .

--- embodied in the brilliant, influential and evergreen television program, The Prisoner.
+-- embodied in the brilliant, entertaining and influential television program, The Prisoner.

-Additionally, the Paradigm strives to profile each creative endeavor via a compendium of text, video and audio content.
+The Prisoner's Paradigm celebrates each Artist's work through a compendium of text, photo, video and audio content.

 celebrate creativity--the creativity . . .

--- embodied in the brilliant, influential and evergreen television program, The Prisoner.
+-- embodied in the brilliant, entertaining and influential television program, The Prisoner.

-Additionally, the Paradigm strives to profile each creative endeavor via a compendium of text, video and audio content.
+The Prisoner's Paradigm celebrates each Artist's work through a compendium of text, photo, video and audio content.

 Who's this for?